tadeaspetak/santa/README.md

 ## <a name="sending">Sending</a>

-Alright, so you've set up your Mailgun, template and participants, and now you're ready to send it all out 🦉
+Alright, so you've set up your Mailgun, template and participants, and now you're ready to send it all out 🦉 This is where the `send` command finally enters the game.
+Before using it, read on.

 ### Logs